-Our new way of eating made us set out on a journey to create low carb versions of our favorite foods and we never turned back.
+Our new way of eating made us set out on a journey to create low carb versions of our favorite foods (like this keto chicken pot pie!) and we never turned back.

 The goal of our blog is to create recipes that make low carb eaters feel like they aren’t missing out on a thing.
 We’ve created loads of keto recipes to help satisfy those pesky cravings.
 We have low carb recipes for sweet stuff, comfort food, and delicious gourmet meals.

 All of our low carb recipes are easy to make.
 Most are quick to put together, and a few truly special dishes take a little more time.
 We use real food with no artificial ingredients.
 Almost all of them can be used with a gluten free, grain free, Keto, Atkins or Banting diet, and some are suitable for Paleo.

 This keto chicken pot pie recipe embodies everything comfort food is supposed to be.
 It has a flaky biscuit topping that tastes just like the real thing.
 The filling of this low carb chicken pot pie has a creamy, garlicky base with tender pieces of chicken, carrots, peas, and onion.
 A bit of thyme adds that warm country feel.